The latest insights from your peers on the latest in Enterprise IT, straight to your inbox.

 Innovative programs to increase the number of women technology leaders

-By Rick King, Executive Vice President and Chief Information Officer, Thomson Reuters
+By Rick King, Executive Vice President of Operations, Thomson Reuters

 It’s no secret that the number of women in technology leadership roles is woefully low.

 Although women account for 21% of the total technology workforce in the U.S.—in itself nothing to boast about—they hold only 14% of executive-level positions.
 Clearly, we need to improve those numbers, for reasons of both basic fairness and the distinctive business value that women technology leaders can bring to an organization.

 Seven years ago, we created a program to reduce the attrition of mid-career women in technology at Thomson Reuters.
 The company, a global mass media and information business, already had in place some significant initiatives to encourage diversity and women in the workplace.
 But I wanted a program that focused on women in technology, given their disproportionately low numbers at companies around the world.

 The program has seen some real success.
 Since the launch in 2010, the number of women in technology roles at Thomson Reuters has risen from 17% to 27%.
 Promotion and retention rates have improved among the 400 graduates of the program.
 And although we still have a long way to go, Thomson Reuters was recognized by the Anita Borg Institute in 2016 as one of 25 U.S. companies who are leaders in recruiting, retaining, and advancing women in technical roles.

 What accounts for these positive results?
 For one thing, the program was extremely well-designed and had the backing of senior company leaders.
 In addition, the program has enjoyed sustained commitment, avoiding the all-too-common “corporate ADD,” or attention deficit disorder – enthusiastic support for an initiative that rapidly wanes when another “program of the month” comes along.